Shaurya-Sethi/mcp-crawl4ai-rag/README.md

 - **Source Retrieval**: Retrieve sources available for filtering to guide the RAG process

 ## Tools
+## Modular Architecture

+The server code has been split into a package inside `src/crawl4ai_mcp/` for maintainability.
+Key modules include:
+- `server.py` for configuration and startup logic.
+- `tools.py` containing all MCP tool implementations.
+- `__init__.py` which exposes the `mcp` instance and registers tools.

 The server provides essential web crawling and search tools: